EV Charging Threats, Cybersecurity & The EV Charging SystemMarch 5, 2019

 This ensures that EV charging systems and other elements of the ecosystem continue to operate only as specified by the manufacturer, without the need for constant updates or configuration.
 This makes GuardKnox uniquely ideal for installation in millions of devices dispersed over wide geographic areas, including electronic vehicles of all types (i.e., cars, trucks, motorcycles and buses) and numerous elements of the EV charging ecosystem.

-To learn more about securing the EV market, stay tuned for our next blog on Vehicle-to-Grid (V2G) communications.
+To learn more about securing the EV market, read our blog on Vehicle-to-Grid (V2G) communications.